 There are a great many advantages to switching to an electric car.
-When compared with their petrol- or diesel-powered counterparts, they’re cheaper to run, cheaper to maintain and – as an increasing number of people become concerned about climate change – more economical.
-However, many buyers still have questions about keeping one day-to-day and adjusting from stopping at petrol stations to charging electronically.
+When compared with their petrol- or diesel-powered counterparts, they’re cheaper to run, cheaper to maintain and – as an increasing number of people become concerned about climate change – more ecological.
+However, many buyers still have questions about keeping one day-to-day and adjusting from stopping at petrol stations to charging up at a charging station.

 To help, carwow has provided some essential information about electric motoring below: